-I watched him cry with laughter along with the rest of us, as my younger brother confessed for the first time to a secret piece of mischief from his teen years which had spectacularly backfired upon him.
+I watched him weep with laughter along with the rest of us, as my brother finally confessed to a secret piece of mischief from his teen years, and how it had spectacularly backfired.

 I watched him receiving visitors whom we couldn’t see, who seemed to bless his journey with grace – his mother, his senior medical partner from four decades previously, and others.

 And I started writing a poem for him.